brycechen1849/RL2BookSolutions/solution_ch1.md

 ### Chapter 1

-Chapter 1 is an introductory one with tic-tac-toe game as an example of the full story.
+Chapter 1 is an introductory chapter with ***tic-tac-toe*** game as an example of the full story.
-It involves more advanced topics of reinforcement learning problem that I would choose to implement the full setting when I finished later chapters.
+It involves more advanced topics on reinforcement learning that I would choose to implement when later chapters are finished.
 (Although there is a implementation of the full simulation in tic-tac-toe.py)
 1. ***Exercise 1.1***
 1. ***Exercise 1.2***